Autism Education study programme

-A specialist programme for young people with autism to develop transferable skills for life and living, build confidence and solve day to day challenges.
+A specialist programme for young people who are autistic to develop transferable skills for life and living, build confidence and solve day to day challenges.

 Who is this for?